jlnjnsn/bch_manuals/programmeertheorie.md

 ## Note

 A high Better Code Hub score does not automatically result in a high course grade.
 Your project is graded along more dimensions than code quality.
-Consult the rubric you have used during the code reviews and find the overlapping criterica with Better Code Hub.

 ## Help